-- Assessment Type 1: Specialised Skills 40% - Assessment Type 2: Design Process and Solution 60%
+- Assessment Type 1: Specialised Skills (40%) - Assessment Type 2: Design Process and Solution (60%)

-Important - All students are required to wear strong covered footwear and eye protection whilst in the workshop.
+Please note that all students are required to provide their own and to wear eye protection and strong covered footwear whilst in the workshop.

 Material costs supplied by the college - \$80 (spread across skills tasks and the Major Task).
 This equates to \$60 for the Major Task, and \$20 towards various skills tasks.